rafaeldtinoco/portablebpf/README.md

 This is header file that is shared among the 2 codes: the eBPF C code, in mine.bpf.c, and the userland C code, in mine.c.

 > If you are using libbpf only, then this file won't have much but the structs responsible to describe the BPF maps you want to share among kerne and userland.

-**mine.py**

-This is the python script that uses libbpfcc under the hoods (instead of using libbpf).
-It will compile the **mine.bpf.c** file during its execution and load the result inside the kernel before the python code actually runs.

 **vmlinux.h**